CoreDNS is a DNS server that provides domain name resolution for Kubernetes clusters through chained plugins.

 |

-Toleration | Using both taints and tolerations allows (not forcibly) the add-on Deployment to be scheduled to a node with the matching taints, and controls the Deployment eviction policies after the node where the Deployment is located is tainted.
-The add-on adds the default tolerance policy for the node.kubernetes.io/not-ready and node.kubernetes.io/unreachable taints, respectively.
+Toleration | Using both taints and tolerations allows (not forcibly) the Deployment pods of the add-on to be scheduled to a node with the matching taints, and can control the eviction policies of the Deployment pods after the host nodes are tainted.
+The add-on adds the default toleration policy for the node.kubernetes.io/not-ready and node.kubernetes.io/unreachable taints, respectively.
 The tolerance time window is 60s.
 For details, see Configuring Tolerance Policies. |

 Component | Description | Resource Type |